 What is doxepin?

 Doxepin is a tricyclic antidepressant approved to treat alcoholism, anxiety, depression, and insomnia (difficulty sleeping).
 As a cream it is used for short term treatment of itchiness.
 Some brand names include Quitaxon®, Prudoxin®, Silenor®, Sinequan®, and Zonalon®.
-There are other brand names for this medication.
 It is also marketed as a combination drug with levomenthol under the brand name Doxure®.

 I take doxepin.
 Can it make it harder for me to get pregnant?

-Studies on women have not yet been done to see if taking doxepin could make it harder for a woman to get pregnant.
+Studies have not yet been done to see if taking doxepin could make it harder to get pregnant.

 I just found out that I am pregnant.
 Should I stop taking doxepin?